 What it means for living at CODE

 - Our Office opening hours stay the same, but with extra precautions at the entrance.
-Please contact us by phone or via our chat service if you can rather than visiting the Office.
 If you do visit the Office you must wear a mask/face covering over your mouth and nose.
 You may also be asked to wait outside while we control numbers.

 - Our parcel service will continue – but again you must wear a mask or face covering when collecting parcels.

-- You can still use the study spaces but you must book a study space.
-Study space booking will beginning on Monday 4 January.
+- You can still use the study spaces - you no longer need to book a study space.

 - The laundry is open as normal.